Frequently Asked Questions

 • OnInteractionUnavailable

-Without it, events won’t trigger.
+Without it, these events won’t exist in your widget graph.

 Q: Can widgets have animations?